Nursing Compact States 2023 | Nursing Licensure Compact (NLC)

 The COVID-19 pandemic forced a majority of states to enact emergency licensing waivers that allowed nurses to practice outside of their home states.
 The overload of people hospitalized by the virus warranted states that were most affected to request additional staffing.

-Frequently Asked Questions: Nursing Licensure Compact
+Frequently Asked Questions About the Nurse Licensure Compact

 How do you apply for a multistate license?